Mesothelioma Life Expectancy

 Stage 2 diagnosis is still considered to be early diagnosis.
 The overall survival rate for stage 2 mesothelioma is approximately 22 months.

-Mesothelioma Life Expectancy: Stage 3
+Life Span Expectancy of Stage 3 Mesothelioma

 In stage 3 the guidelines for the different systems are as follows: